Deb Lawrence

 Coupons, coupons, coupons!

-Get 50% off your highest price item if you spend over $100!
+Get 50% off your highest-priced item if you spend over $100!

 Take an additional 40% off of the last sale price!